Detroit Red Wings add three to swelling ranks of COVID-19 positives

 VIRAL CALL: What Steve Yzerman told Ben Simon before he coached Detroit Red Wings

-Tyler Bertuzzi, Danny DeKeyser and Marc Staal also have been in protocol the season.
+Tyler Bertuzzi, Danny DeKeyser and Marc Staal also have been in protocol this season.
 DeKeyser, Erne, Zadina, Fabbri and Gagner all have had the virus twice.

 The NHL shut down the Wings (15-13-3) from Sunday through at least Dec.
 26. The Wings already had their Monday game postponed because when the Colorado Avalanche shut down its season, and were scheduled to play Thursday at Minnesota.
 Now the next scheduled game is Dec.
 27, at the New York Rangers.